 - Your WiFi network may already be in high demand with streaming video, gaming, and web surfing.
 By connecting the Sonos Boost to your router you'll establish a separate wireless network (SonosNet) exclusively for your all your Sonos devices, so you get a more reliable and secure wireless experience.

 - If you are already using the dedicated SonosNet mesh wireless network and you have a very large area to cover or there are a lot of obstructions like walls and ceilings, you can further strengthen the system's wireless performance by incorporating additional Boosts throughout your home between your Sonos components.

 - The Boost also lets you create an immersive wireless surround sound experience that is easy to set up and control.
 Simply connect the Boost to your network router and you'll be able to wirelessly connect a Sonos Sub and a pair of Sonos speakers to a Sonos soundbar speaker (all sold separately) for a wireless home theater setup.

-Note: This unit is not a stand-alone device and requires at least one Sonos Play, Connect, or Amp device (all sold separately).
+- This unit is not a stand-alone device and requires at least one Sonos speaker, soundbar, amplifier, or player device (all sold separately).

 SonosNet Secure Wireless Mesh Network: The Sonos Boost makes setting up your wireless Sonos system fast and easy by simply connecting the Boost to your router to instantly activate the SonosNet secure wireless mesh network.
 Not only does the BOOST create a reliable dedicated wireless network for your Sonos system, but it also offers additional benefits such as greater wireless range, more uniform wireless coverage, and advanced interference rejection.